trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **When**: Anytime you feel like you gained enough non-trivial information or a comprehensive, broad overview of a topic and you are ready to put in the work to turn it into an infoproduct

-**Earning Potential** Unlimited, recurring, create-once-and-profit, sweet dollar rain.
+**Earning Potential**: Unlimited, recurring, create-once-and-profit, sweet dollar rain.
 7-figure courses are not uncommon at all.

 ## Making Products (Bootstrapping, SaaS)